 As briefly mentioned before, refactoring is a crucial point for your business and app.
 If this step is neglected, it can easily lead to the project’s termination and additional investments for starting a new one.
 With various bugs and the inability to readjust it, this code application will be useless for your business.
 And it may take so much investment, effort, and time to make it work correctly that it is more expensive than creating one from scratch.

-Therefore, before immersing yourself in the continuous and tiring code refactoring, try to determine what is less resource-consuming.
+Therefore, before immersing yourself in the continuous and complex refactoring process, try to determine what is less resource-consuming.
 Write down all the costs, stages, and durability of improving and refactoring the software to find out what is the best option.
-Additionally, you can consult with professional developers to get credible information about the current state of affairs, and make up a step-by-step plan for your project improvement.
+Additionally, you can consult with professional developers to get credible information about the current state of affairs, and make up a step-by-step improvement strategy.

 If You Need to Make Big Changes in the System

 As stated in the definition of code refactoring, this step will not change the external parts.
-Therefore, it does not make sense to refactor the code and then change half of it because you want a new app structure, CMS, or other major change.
+Therefore, it does not make sense to refactor the code and then change some significant parts of it because you want a new app structure, CMS, or other significant change.
 The changes you make will make the code complex and messy again.
 Consequently, new code refactoring will be needed.